Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 Fill in the spreadsheet with the information from each section above.
 This may take some time depending on the size of your blog.

-Merging blog content to reduce URLs
+Merging blog content to reduce URLs and improve conversion rate optimization strategy

 What we have accomplished so far is this: